mjfrigaard/sharing-your-work/manuscript/00intro.md

 ![](images/00-tools-need.png)

-You'll need a computer, the internet, and some experience using both.
+You'll need a computer, the Internet, and some experience using both.
 That's about it.
 We'll be focusing on *how these tools work together*.
 We'll show you how R, RStudio, Git, & Github can be used to create elegant yet durable data analysis products.
-This book was written with the intent of keeping all the work in the browser, but you *can* download these tools onto your local desktop (more on that later).
+We wrote this book with the intent of keeping all the work in the browser, but you *can* download these tools onto your local desktop (more on that later).

 ### What you'll be building